Isaac Bonewits: Illness and death

 In 1990, Bonewits was diagnosed with eosinophilia-myalgia syndrome.
 The illness was a factor in his eventual resignation from the position of Archdruid of the ADF.

 On October 25, 2009, Bonewits was diagnosed with a rare form of colon cancer, for which he underwent treatment.
 He died at home, on August 12, 2010, surrounded by his family.

+Accusations of sexual assault

+In 2018, accusations of sexual abuse against a minor rose against ADF founder Bonewits relating to his relationship with Moira Greyland when she was six years old.
+Greyland said in her book, 'The Last Closet: the Dark Side of Avalon':

+In light of this accusation, ADF, the lead pagan organization that Issac Bonewits founded, removed his name from their website and repudiated him.

 Contributions to Neopaganism

 In his book Real Magic (1971), Bonewits proposed his "Laws of Magic".
 These "laws" are synthesized from a multitude of belief systems from around the world to explain and categorize magical beliefs within a cohesive framework.
 Many interrelationships exist, and some belief systems are subsets of others.
 This work was chosen by Dennis Wheatley in the 1970s to be part of his publishing project Library of the Occult.

 Bonewits also coined much of the modern terminology used to articulate the themes and issues that affect the North American Neopagan community.